 Cassoobhoy represents WebMD as an expert in media.
 Her interview with Robin Roberts is featured in multiple videos in the Path to a Breakthrough series and was shown on Good Morning America.
 Arefa has also interviewed with Star News, Shape, Fox Business, Becker's Hospital Review and live chats partnered with Huffington Post and the New England Center for Investigative Reporting.
 She's presented workshops about social media for people with chronic illnesses at the 2014 and 2015 National Scleroderma Patient Education Conferences.
 Cassoobhoy was on the media panel at the 2015 and 2016 Patient Safety Movement Foundation Summits.
 She's spoken to students at Emory University, her alma mater.

 Cassoobhoy is a board-certified internal medicine doctor.
 She graduated summa cum laude with a Bachelor of Science in medical anthropology.
 She received an MD/MPH joint degree scholarship from the Emory University Medical School and the Rollins School of Public Health.
 Cassoobhoy went on to complete a primary care internal medicine residency at Emory University.

 After residency, Cassoobhoy joined the Emory Clinic, based in midtown Atlanta.
-She then transferred to the outpatient clinics at the Veterans Affairs Medical Center in Decatur, Ga.
-Now, she continues to see female veterans at the VA Women’s Wellness clinic.
-Also, she volunteers in her community at health clinics and elementary schools, teaching healthy habits and nutrition.
+She then transferred to the outpatient clinics at the Veterans Affairs Medical Center in Decatur, GA.
+Now, she continues to see patients at the VA Women’s Wellness clinic.